SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

      const reuse = require("./reuse");
      const connectorByD = require("./connector-byd");
     ```
-    > Note: The code block *Read the ByD system URL dynamically from BTP destination "byd-url"* reads the URL of the ByD system used to navigate to the ByD project overview screen.
-We are using the reuse function *getDestinationURL* to read dynamically the BTP destination (refer to file `./srv/reuse.js` for details of the reusable function getDestinationURL).

-    > Note: The code block *Set URL of ByD project overview screen for UI navigation* assembles the URL of the ByD project overview screen used for UI navigations lateron.
+    Add two global varibales to buffer the status and the name of remote project management systems:
+    ```javascript
+    // Buffer status and name of project management systems var ByDIsConnectedIndicator;
+    var ByDSystemName;
+    ```

-4. Add a new function *getDestinationURL* in the file `reuse.js` in folder `./srv` (Refer to the file to check the required code).
+5. Add the functions *getDestinationURL*, *checkDestination* and *getDestinationDescription* in the file `reuse.js` in folder `./srv` (Refer to the file to check the required code).

-    > Note: The reuse function *getDestinationURL* is designed such that it works for single-tenant as well as for multi-tenant applications.
+    > Note: The reuse functions *getDestinationURL*, *checkDestination* and *getDestinationDescription* are designed to work for single-tenant as well as for multi-tenant deployments.
 For single-tenant deployments it reads the destination from the BTP subaccount that hosts the app, for multi-tenant deployments it reads the destination from the subscriber subaccount.
 We achieve this system behavior by pasing the JWT-token of the logged-in user to the function to get the destination.
 The JWT-token contains the tenant information.

-5. Since we are using the npm module *@sap-cloud-sdk/connectivity* in file *reuse.js*, we need to add the corresponding npm module to the dependencies in the `package.json` file:
+6. Since we are using the npm module *@sap-cloud-sdk/connectivity* in file *reuse.js*, we need to add the corresponding npm module to the dependencies in the `package.json` file:
     ```json
     "dependencies": {
         "@sap-cloud-sdk/connectivity": "^2.8.0"
     },
     ```

-6. Add system message in file `./application/author-readings/srv/i18n/messages.properties`:
+7. Add system message in file `./application/author-readings/srv/i18n/messages.properties`:
     ```javascript
     ACTION_CREATE_PROJECT_DRAFT=Projects cannot be created for draft author readings
     ```

-7. Add implementation to expand the author readings to remote projects (OData parameter `/AuthorReadings?$expand=toByDProject`) as outlined in code block:
+8. Add implementation to expand author readings to remote projects (OData parameter `/AuthorReadings?$expand=toByDProject`):
     ```javascript
-    // Expand author readings to remote projects (OData parameter "/AuthorReadings?$expand=toByDProject") srv.on("READ", "AuthorReadings", async (req, next) => {
+    // Expand author readings to remote projects srv.on("READ", "AuthorReadings", async (req, next) => {

-        // see code in file ./service-implementation.js
-    }
+        // Read the AuthorReading instances
+        let authorReadings = await next();

+        // Check and Read ByD project related data if ( ByDIsConnectedIndicator ){
+            authorReadings = await connectorByD.readProject(authorReadings);
+        };

+        // Return remote project data
+        return authorReadings;
+    });
     ```
     > Note: OData features like *$expand*, *$filter*, *$orderby*, ... need to be implemented in the service implementation.